Toledano’s fast and rocky ride

 At Weissman, he was brokering deals in the $2 million-to-$12 million range for prolific Brooklyn-focused landlords such as BCB Property Management, Miller’s Parkway Realty and Shamah Properties.

 While he was by all accounts hardworking, he had a key industry connection in Jungreis, who is married to his aunt and roughly two decades his senior.
-The latter helped Toledano get into the multifamily brokerage business, partnering with him on deals for small walk-ups in Upper Manhattan and Brooklyn.
+His uncle helped Toledano get into the multifamily brokerage business, partnering with him on deals for small walk-ups in Upper Manhattan and Brooklyn.
 Toledano would represent one side and Jungreis the other.

 Brokering proved to be a natural gateway to investing.
 “Through selling some of these deals, I started realizing that the money is really in owning it,” Toledano said.